What is Company Formation?

 - After company incorporation, there is no requirement to start trading.

-Our role is to provide a seamless service where UK residents can get speedy, low cost ltd company formation.
+The role of the company formation agents like ourselves is to provide a seamless service where customers can get speedy, low cost company registration.
 Our products and services do not end with limited company formation; in fact we make sure we cover all the aspects of company registration.
-This includes the UK company formation, registered office address, company secretary, bookkeeping and accounting, fast track bank, mail services, trademark registration, VAT and PAYE set up, and more.
+This includes UK company formation, registered office address, company secretary, bookkeeping and accounting, bank introductions, mail services, VAT and more.

 Company Incorporation — What’s Needed?

-Shareholding details – the number and value of shares.
-A minimum of one issued share is required, but you can cause to strengthen a balance sheet of the company by issuing a substantial number of shares.
-Shares may be issued in joint names, and can be issued to resident and non resident individuals, companies, trust or partnerships.
-Remember, shareholders names and addresses happen to be public information.
+- Shareholding details — the number and value of shares.
+A minimum of one issued share is required.
+Shares may be issued in joint names, and can be issued to resident and non resident individuals, companies, trust or partnerships

 UK ltd company formation no longer requires a company secretary, but we do recommend one.
 If you do not appoint a company secretary at the time of company formation, the directors have to carry out the duties of the company secretary on their own.